tylertreat/vessel.js/README.md

 // Send a message on the 'foo' channel. vessel.send('foo', 'hello world!');

-// Send another message on the 'foo' channel. vessel.send('foo', 'is this thing on?', function(channel, message) {
+// Send another message on the 'foo' channel but listen for a response. vessel.send('foo', 'is this thing on?', function(channel, message) {
     // Fire when a response to this message is received. console.log(channel + ': ' + message);